All Dogs Go to Heaven 2

 All Dogs Go to Heaven 2 is a 1996 American animated musical fantasy adventure film, and a sequel to Goldcrest Films' animated film All Dogs Go to Heaven (1989).
 Produced by MGM/UA Family Entertainment and Metro-Goldwyn-Mayer Animation, it was directed by Paul Sabella, with Larry Leker, previously involved in writing the story for the first film, as co-director.
 Dom DeLuise reprises his role from the first film, alongside new cast members Charlie Sheen, Ernest Borgnine and Bebe Neuwirth, respectively.
 New characters are voiced by Sheena Easton, Adam Wylie and George Hearn.

 Don Bluth, the director of the original film, had no involvement with it.
 It was the second of only two theatrical sequels to a film directed by Don Bluth to not involve Bluth himself, the first being An American Tail: Fievel Goes West, as 13 sequels to The Land Before Time and a single sequel to The Secret of NIMH were direct-to-video releases along with two sequels of An American Tail in 1998–2000, as well as An All Dogs Christmas Carol.
-Grossing over $8 million worldwide, the film received negative reviews from critics.
-This was MGM's last theatrically released animated film until Igor (2008).
+Grossing over $8 million worldwide, the film received negative reviews from critics and was MGM's last theatrically released animated film until Igor (2008).
 It also served as the series premiere for All Dogs Go to Heaven: The Series.

 Plot

-57 years after the events of the first film, Charlie B. Barkin welcomes his friend, Itchy, to Heaven, but states that he is disillusioned by the afterlife.
+Nearly 60 years after the events of the first film, Charlie B. Barkin welcomes his friend, Itchy, to Heaven, but states that he is disillusioned by the afterlife.
 Their old nemesis, Carface Caruthers, steals Gabriel's Horn, but loses it somewhere over San Francisco in his attempt to escape with it.
 When the head angel Annabelle announces the horn's theft, Charlie submits his candidacy to retrieve it, reminding Annabelle of his familiarity with street life.
 Annabelle sends Charlie and Itchy to Earth to retrieve it, and gives them one miracle to use.
 Upon arrival in San Francisco, Charlie and Itchy attempt to indulge in their old habits, but they discover that they are ghosts, and therefore unable to interact with the physical world.
 At a tavern where Charlie is enchanted by a beautiful and charming Irish Setter named Sasha La Fleur, Carface appears in a corporeal form granted by a red dog collar created by Red, an elderly dog fortune teller who gives Charlie and Itchy equivalent collars effective for a single day.
 Unbeknownst to the duo, Red is actually a large demonic cat who intends to take the horn for himself with Carface's help.